-Soprano Seyoung Jeong is on the voice faculty of Catholic University of America in Washington, D.C. and University of Maryland, Baltimore County.
-Outside of the school, she is a performing member for the Friday Morning Music Club and the choir director at Virginia Presbyterian Church in Alexandria, VA.
+Soprano Seyoung Jeong is on the voice faculty of University of Maryland, Baltimore County and Catholic University of America in Washington, D.C.
+Outside of the school, she is the president of nonprofit arts organization, ProVoce Washington and the choir director at Virginia Presbyterian Church in Alexandria, VA.
 Previously, she was an assistant professor at NVCC and opera coach at George Mason University.

 She has performed the role of Mimi in La Boheme by Puccini with Villa in Canto Opera in Recanati, Italy, Countess Almaviva in Le Nozze di Figaro by Mozart with New York Lyric Opera and Eastman Opera, and Angelica in Suor Angelica by Puccini with Bel Cantanti Opera, Singer’s Theatre of Washington, and Eastman Opera.
 She has also appeared as soloist in Pergolesi’s Stabat Mater with the Pro Arte Chamber Orchestra of Greater Washington, Bach’s St. Matthew Passion and Beethoven’s Missa Solemnis with the Fingerlakes Choral Festival, Ralph Vaughan Williams’ Serenade to Music with the Loudoun Symphony, Dubois’ The Seven Last Words of Christ with the Floris UMC Choir, Mozart’s the Coronation Mass with LISMS Washington, Beethoven’s C major Mass and Schumann’s Requiem for Mignon with Eastman-Rochester Chorus, Mendelssohn’s Elijah and Brahms’ Requiem with Eastman Summer Sing, Vivaldi’s Gloria with Ewha Womans University Chorus, and Handel’s Messiah with Glory Presbyterian Church Choir in Korea.